 Around 10,000 fully armed coal miners who sought to unionize marched to Logan County in West Virginia to confront 3,000 “Logan Defenders” (strike bearers backed by coal operators) and law-enforcement officers, and force the coal mines into a contract.
 Roughly 1 million rounds were fired, up to a 100 people killed (though this report varies), and many more arrested.
 The Army was deployed by a presidential order to stop the fighting and famously managed to send thousands of miners home without firing a single shot.

 1922: Col. Charles Young dies

-Col. Charles Young was the first black colonel in the United States Army, the first black U.S. national park superintendent, first black military attache, and third black graduate of the United States Military Academy.
-The son of former slaves, Young led the U.S. Calvary into Mexico in Pershing's Punitive Expedition.
-At the time of his death in 1922, he was the highest-ranking black officer in the Regular Army.
+Col. Charles Young was the first Black colonel in the United States Army, the first Black U.S. national park superintendent, first Black military attache, and third Black graduate of the United States Military Academy.
+The son of former slaves, Young led the U.S. Cavalry into Mexico in Pershing's Punitive Expedition.
+At the time of his death in 1922, he was the highest-ranking Black officer in the Regular Army.

 1923: Harding orders troops home from Germany

 - Army strength: 133,243 people (0.12% of U.S. population)

 Four years after the end of World War I, President Warren G. Harding ended the U.S. occupation of the Rhine through an executive order, effectively calling the last of the U.S. troops back home from Germany.
 Six months later, Harding and his wife embarked on a “voyage of understanding” speaking tour throughout Alaska and other western U.S. states in order to connect with voters there, amidst multiple scandals dogging the Harding presidency.

 - Army strength: 142,673 people (0.13% of U.S. population)